How To Clear the Spotify Cache

 If you are an Android user, do the following to clear your Spotify app cache:

-Similar to the iOS instructions above, doing this will not remove your login credentials (but the ‘Clear Data’ option will).
-If you continue to have storage issues with Spotify, clear the data or delete and reinstall the app altogether.
+Like the iOS instructions above, following the above steps does not remove your login credentials, but the “Clear Data” option will.
+If you continue having storage issues with Spotify, clear the data or delete and reinstall the app.

 You can also clear the Spotify cache from within the application.
-The instructions vary slightly depending on which OS you’re using but they start the same.
+The instructions vary slightly depending on your OS, but they start the same.

-Open Spotify and tap on the Settings cog in the upper right-hand corner.
+- Open “Spotify” and tap the “Settings” cog in the upper right-hand corner.

-If you’re using an Android tap ‘Clear Cache.’
+- If you’re using the Android Spotify app, tap “Clear Cache.”